 The Winter High Peaks

-(Insight & tips from our Adirondack Guide Blogger, Spencer Morrissey)
+(Insight & tips from guest blogger Spencer Morrissey)

 A great many of the High Peaks in winter are an imposing mission and maybe shouldn’t be your first winter peak.
 Many of the High Peaks will require 10-12 hours of time in the woods - being cold, maybe wet, and at times exhausted.
 Many are well over 12-miles during a single day.
 However, with any mountain in winter there are a few things to keep in mind before you go out: Am I equipped with the correct gear?
 How am I going to protect myself from the cold?
 Am I layered properly to stay warm (core, hands, feet, and head)?
 Do I have the proper nutrition?
 What’s the weather going to be like?
 Did I tell people where I was going? (the list honestly goes on and on!).
 But just as important, you should consider if you have the ability to tackle a High Peak or should get a couple smaller peaks under your belt first.